In this tutorial, we’re going to cover how to receive (record) payments from customers in Quickbooks Online. Let’s begin!

 If you created an invoice in QuickBooks Online to record a sale to a customer, at some point you expect to receive payment from your customer for that invoice.
 Receiving payments is only necessary if you have an open invoice to apply the payment to.

-If you receive a payment from a customer and you have not created an invoice in QuickBooks then proceed to the sales receipt lesson to enter this payment.
+If you receive a payment from a customer and you have not created an invoice in QuickBooks then proceed to the sales receipt tutorial to enter this payment.

 Receiving payments in QuickBooks Online helps maintain an accurate accounts receivable balance.
 When a payment is entered into QuickBooks, the accounts and financial statements are affected as follows: